fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 There are several advantages over languages like Solidity:
 - They can execute much faster, which in environments such as the distributed ledger leads to a lower gas fees.
 - They can be written in almost any language that has WASM as a compilation target, and in principle deployed to any chain with support for the WASM execution.
-- They can enjoy access to a vast collection of libraries that do not necessarily have to come from the community of smart contract developers .
+- They can enjoy access to a vast collection of libraries, as well as reuse existing tooling, that does not necessarily have to come from the community of smart contract developers.
 - Other goodies: 64 bit integer support, deterministic execution guarantees, LLVM compatible intermediate representation

 # <a name="substrate"/> Substrate

 Now in the light of all the [points mentioned above](#intro) one might wonder why do we even bother writing smart contracts in Solidity.
 Well, it's not that simple.
-First of all there is a large, valuable EVM ecosystem created over the years, with contracts processing billions of dollars.
+First of all there is a large, valuable EVM ecosystem created over the years, with contracts processing hundreds if not billions of dollars daily.
 There is immense tooling, libraries. frameworks and know-how along with battled developers that have been creating EVM contracts for many years now.

 ![_config.yml]({{ site.baseurl }}/images/2023-02-27-access-control-in-ink-smart-contracts/meme1.jpg)

 Finally, like in the meme, one cannot simply deploy a WASM contract to an EVM chain such as Ethereum that does not support WASM execution.
-I will say more, even the platforms that do support WASM are not neccessarily fully compatible, in the sense that taking a smart contract written for say [Solana](https://solana.com/) and deploying it to say [NEAR](https://near.org/) is not going to work out-of-the-box - we might get there someday though!
+I will say more, even the platforms that do support WASM are not necessarily fully compatible, in the sense that taking a smart contract written for say [Solana](https://solana.com/) and deploying it to for example [NEAR](https://near.org/) is not going to work out-of-the-box - we might get there someday though.

 Instead even WASM compatible chains usually employ some sort of a domain-specific language (DSL) for smart contracts that is eventually compiled to a WASM binary.
 That is because smart contract code needs to be instrumented, often needs to call into a specific logic or runtime of the chain it will be deployed on or interact with it in some other proprietary way.